Throne of England: History

 The English Throne is one of the oldest continuing hereditary monarchies in the world.
 In much the same sense as The Crown, the Throne of England becomes an abstract metonymic concept that represents the legal authority for the existence of the government.
 It evolved naturally as a separation of the literal throne and property of the nation-state from the person and personal property of the monarch.

 According to tradition, the roots of British monarchy extend into legends before the ninth-century king Alfred the Great.
 On 1 May 1707, the Kingdom of Great Britain was created by the political union of the Kingdom of England and the Kingdom of Scotland.
 In this period, the "Throne of the United Kingdom" was merged in usage with the "Throne of England."

 The modern King or Queen is a constitutional monarch, and the 20th century governmental policies of devolution have accorded new emphasis on the Throne of England and the Throne of Scotland.

 The fungible meanings of "Throne of England" encompass the modern monarchy and the chronological list of legendary and historical monarchs of England, Scotland and the United Kingdom.

 Rhetorical usage

-This view of the throne in the Palace of Westminster shows the House of Lords in session in the early 19th century before Parliament was destroyed by fire in 1834.
+This view of the throne in the Palace of Westminster shows the House of Lords in session in the early 19th century before old palace was destroyed by fire in 1834.